example42/puppet-openssh/README.markdown

 You can even, under some degrees, mix these two patterns.

-You can for example set a top scope variable that affect all you parametrized classes:
+You can for example set general top scope variables that affect all your parametrized classes:

         $puppi = true
         $monitor = true